What is freight forwarding?

 Finally, the cargo is transported to its end destination.
 The freight forwarder facilitates the last phase through arranging pickup from clearance through another carrier.

-Freight forwarders vs. brokers
+Freight forwarding vs. brokers

-Freight forwarder vs. logistics providers
+Freight forwarding vs. logistics providers

 Businesses often ask about ‘freight forwarder logistics companies’, combining two different services together by mistake.
-The difference between freight forwarders and logistics providers is that forwarders specialise in the movement of goods between locations.
+The difference between freight forwarding and logistics providers is that forwarders specialise in the movement of goods between locations.
 The third-party logistics provider (3PL) instead manages broader logistics needs, helping the shipper to prepare goods and facilities for fulfilment before the customer has actually placed the order.